Anzaetek/API/optimization/hypersolver_examples/README.md

 # HyperSolver examples.
-This folder shows a variety of rather detailed excamples of use of the HyperSolver related solutions.
+This folder shows a variety of rather detailed examples of use of the HyperSolver related solutions.

 # Revenue management
 # Finance